Kunstbanause/Last64/.qwen/QWEN.md

     *   `last64_bloom/DESIGN.md`: Outlines the visual style, core concepts, and development milestones for the Last64_Bloom project.
     *   `last64_bloom/Readme.md`: Details the implementation of the custom HDR and Bloom post-processing effects used in the project.

-*(This file was generated based on an analysis of the project structure and key files on Wednesday, 13 August 2025.)*
+*(This file was generated based on an analysis of the project structure and key files on Sunday, 24 August 2025.)*